YakLabs/kube-cloudwatch-node-metrics/README.md

 percentage of CPU "reserved" on a Kubernetes node.
 It defines "reserved" CPU as the sum of all the
 [compute resources](http://kubernetes.io/v1.1/docs/user-guide/compute-resources.html)
 of all the containers on a node.
-It uses `requests` if set.
-It will use `limits` if `requests` is not set, and a default if neither are set.
+It uses `requests` if set, `limits` if `requests` is not set, and a default if neither are set.

 `kube-cloudwatch-node-metrics` emits a single metric `KubernetesCPUPercent` in the `Kubernetes` Cloudwatch namespace every 60 seconds.
 This can be used for alerting and/or for configuring AWS autoscaling.

-`kube-cloudwatch-node-metrics` should be ran on each Kubernetes node.
+`kube-cloudwatch-node-metrics` should be run on each Kubernetes node.
 A [daemonset](http://kubernetes.io/v1.1/docs/admin/daemons.html) is
 the preferred method.
 An example [manifest](./daemonset.json) is included.